-Water and food distribution to save lives in the most affected districts of Afar; restocking of goat herds for pastoralist communities to restore their autonomy; medical health worker interventions to treat, control and prevent the spread of acute watery diarrhoea;
+ETHIOPIAID'S AIM: water and food distribution to save lives in the most affected districts; restore the autonomy of pastoralist communities; treat, control and prevent the spread of acute watery diarrhoea;

 Our partner on the ground, Afar Pastoralist Development Association (APDA), has been working closely with local communities for the past 28 years.
 APDA sent trucks carrying 14,000 litres of water over distances of up to 180kms to reach the most remote and affected districts in Afar.
 In places where malnutrition had reached 24% of households, 50kg bags of lentils and two goats were distributed to each family.
 During the rehabilitation phase, 275 of the most destitute families who had lost their entire herd, and way of life were provided a chance to start over with 10 breeding goats each.

-In order to control and halt the AWD epidemic, APDA deployed a team of 60 community health workers to all affected areas to screen for illnesses, provide immediate treatment, distribute soap and purification tablets, and inform communities about how to cope with the outbreak.
+In August 2016, the long-awaited seasonal Belg rains finally came.
+With the heavy rainfalls, however, waterborne diseases began to affect communities that had already been severely weakened by the drought.
+Acute watery diarrhea (AWD) set in, and by the month of November this reached an epidemic scale affecting dozens of communities in Afar region.
+In order to control and halt the epidemic, APDA deployed a team of 60 community health workers to all affected areas to screen for illnesses, provide immediate treatment, distribute soap and purification tablets, and inform communities about how to cope with the outbreak.